Photo Source: Adam Jones - Flickr Creative Commons

 |Affinity Bloc:||Turkic Peoples|

-A majority of the Crimean Tatars who live in the cities wear western style clothing.
-Elderly and rural people wear more traditional dress such as scarves, turbans, robes, and sandals.
+A majority of the Crimean Tatars who live in cities wear Western style clothing.
+Elderly and rural people wear more traditional dress such as scarves, robes, and sandals.